iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

-detect complex issues without relying on manual inspections or preset thresholds highlights the potential of integrating machine learning into industrial maintenance strategies, bringing the required level of understanding from expert level to anyone with some technical background.
+detect complex issues without relying on manual inspections or preset thresholds highlights the potential of integrating machine learning into industrial maintenance strategies, bringing the required level of understanding from expert vibration analist to anyone with a good technical background.

 For more detailed technical insights and support, explore our [documentation](https://iqunet.com/resources/) and [case studies](https://iqunet.com/resources/case-studies/case-study-1-international-airport/), or contact our [support team](https://iqunet.com/contact/).